Pros & Cons of Becoming a Programmer Analyst: Should You Go For It?

 Con: Programmer Analysts do a lot of sitting

-There's no doubt about it: programmer analysts spend a lot of time sitting at a desk, staring at a screen.
+There's no doubt about it: software developers spend a lot of time sitting at a desk staring at a screen.
 Is this a negative?
 It depends on who you ask....and what kind of physical shape they're in.

 For example, if you're prone to back trouble or have issues with wrist/arm pain or eye strain, you'll need to find ways to overcome these challenges by modifying your workstation and getting regular exercise.

-But the bottom line is, if you're not prepared for a "sitting" job, you should probably rethink becoming a programmer analyst.
+But the bottom line is, if you're not prepared for a "sitting" job, you should probably rethink becoming a software developer.

-Pro: Programmer Analysts are in demand & well paid
+Pro: SOFTWARE DEVELOPERS are in demand & well paid

-We took a look at the latest Government of Canada Job Bank report, and found a good forecast for programmer analysts.
-We checked demand for programmers in Quebec (because we teach this course in Montreal), and discovered strong employment growth for this occupation across the province.
+We took a look at the latest Government of Canada Job Bank report and found a good forecast for software developers.
+There's strong demand for programmers in many areas of the country.

-In fact, "Programmer Analyst" gets the Job Bank's second-highest rating for employment outlook—four stars.
-Salaries are also competitive.
-The median wage in Quebec for programmers is approximately $78,000 per year (or $37.46 per hour).
+Salaries are also solid.
+The median wage for programmers and developers is approximately $93,000 per year (or $44.62 per hour).

 Con: This technology changes fast—you'll need to keep pace

 Looking for a job where you can sit back, relax, and not worry about learning new things and building new skills?
-Programmer analyst is definitely not the right path for you!
+Software developer is definitely not the right path for you!

 For some, this is a bonus.
 They crave challenge and welcome changes in technology that push them to expand their technical abilities.
 For others, it's intimidating or feels like too much work.
 Where do you fall on this spectrum?
 Are you up for it?